LilithTundrus/e621-API-Docs/docs/Blips.md

 - **body** - Return blips that match a given string in the message body
 - **page** - The page number to return
 - **limit** - Number of records per page to return.
 Limit cannot be set over 100
 - **status** - Type of blips to retrieve.
 Can be `hidden`, `active` or `any`.
-Note that whether or not you can see other user's hidden blips is affected by your permission levels. response_to ID number
+Note that whether or not you can see other user's hidden blips is affected by your permission levels
-- **response_to** - Returns blips which are in response to the blip with the given ID.
+- **response_to** - Returns blips which are in response to the blip with the given ID

 #### Typical Response Example